Thunderboi1337/legendary-journey/README.md

 ## Installation
 To play "This is a Game", follow these steps:
 1. Clone the repository.
-2. Use CMake to build the project.
-3. Run the executable.

-*For detailed instructions, see the [Installation Guide](installation-guide-link).*
+2. make a build directory and jump into build(mkdir build && cd build)
+4. run cmake(cmake ..)
+5. Then run make (make)
+6. Then the exe (./main)
+7. PLay the game :)

 ## Screenshots & GIFs
 Here's a glimpse of the action: